nexuso1/bio-research/README.md

 - Residue datasets located in ``data/splits_*.json``.
 - These contain indices into ``data/phosphosite_sequences/phosphosite_df.json``.
 The files themselves are split into a list of 5 dictionaries, one for each fold.
 Each dictionary contains a list of train and test protein indices.

-- Dataset are created at runtime using the indices from the split file
+- Datasets are created at runtime using the indices from the split file

 ``model`` contains the source code for our models and the training loop

-``notebooks`` contains various JuPyter notebooks for the creation of visualizations, data gathering a dataset preparation.
+``notebooks`` contains various JuPyter notebooks for the creation of visualizations, data gathering and dataset preparation.